Human Trafficking - Full Report

 Other physical health issues

-• According to a report by Giving What We Can, “trafficking causes physical, sexual and psychological harm, and is associated with occupational hazards, legal restrictions and psychological problems as a result of marginalisation and stigmatization.”
-Reported problems include:
+• A report by Giving What We Can summarises “trafficking causes physical, sexual and psychological harm, and is associated with occupational hazards, legal restrictions and psychological problems as a result of marginalisation and stigmatization.”
+Reported health problems include:

 • headache